Inductive dimensions of coarse proximity spaces: Abstract

 \section{Abstract}

-In this paper, we define the asymptotic inductive dimension, $asInd$, of coarse proximity spaces.
-In the case of metric spaces equipped with their metric coarse proximity structure, this definition is equivalent to the definition of $asInd$ given by Dranishnikov for proper metric spaces.
-We show that if the boundary of a coarse proximity space is completely traceable, then the asymptotic inductive dimension of the space is equal to the large inductive dimension of its boundary.
-We also provide conditions on the space under which the boundary is completely traceable.
-Finally, we use neighborhood filters to define an inductive dimension of coarse proximity spaces whose value agrees with the Brouwer dimension of the boundary.
+In this paper, we generalize Dranishnikov's asymptotic inductive dimension to the setting of coarse proximity spaces.
+We show that in this more general context, the asymptotic inductive dimension of a coarse proximity space is bigger or equal to the inductive dimension of its boundary, and consequently may be strictly bigger than the covering dimension of the boundary.
+We also give a condition, called complete traceability, on the boundary of the coarse proximity space under which the asymptotic inductive dimension of a coarse proximity space and the inductive dimension of its boundary coincide.
+Finally, we show that spaces whose boundaries are $Z$-sets and spaces admitting metrizable compactifications have completely traceable boundaries.